Jubatian/rrpge-spec/specs/inputdev.rst

   input feature is not adequate since the application's requirement is rather a larger set of buttons in a deterministic layout.

-In addition to the genres, the application may suggest the following properties of it's input requirements (using the Application Header's 0xBC1 field):
+In addition to the types, the application may suggest the following properties of it's input requirements (using the Application Header's 0xBC1 field):

 - The capability to use touch.
 This indicates that the application is touch - aware, that is it will use the appropriate kernel calls to set up touch